KyleMcSweeney3/GlobalWeatherAPI/README.md

 Endpoint: http://localhost:8081/api/

-I had a lot of fun experimenting with mulesoft over the last few days, I've definitely learned a great deal in such a short time across this task.
+I had a lot of fun experimenting with mulesoft over the last few days, and I've definitely learned a great deal through working across this task.
 Thank you for the opportunity.